-June 5, 2020
+June 4, 2021

-We are pleased to present the Comprehensive Annual Financial Report (CAFR) of the Texas County & District Retirement System (TCDRS) for the year ended Dec.
-31, 2019.
+We are pleased to present the Comprehensive Annual Financial Report of the Texas County & District Retirement System (TCDRS) for the year ended Dec.
+31, 2020.

-TCDRS members provide valuable services that make our local communities better and safer places to live.
-We proudly serve over 320,000 Texans as they plan for one of the most important decisions of their life: retirement.
-We are committed to growing a strong, sound fund that provides members with a secure benefit and with excellent service.
+At TCDRS, we serve more than 330,000 Texans.
+These public servants make our Texas local communities better and safer places to live as they plan for one of the most important decisions of their life: retirement.

+We are committed to growing a strong, sound fund that provides members with a secure benefit.
 Our unique features help make us one of the best-funded retirement systems in the nation.
 Savings-based benefits that are responsibly funded in advance, as well as flexibility and local control, contribute to the system's success.

-TCDRS has grown into a nearly \$34 billion trust partnering with nearly 800 counties and governmental districts to provide reliable retirement, disability and survivor benefits.
+Since we were created by the Texas Legislature in 1967, TCDRS has grown into a \$37 billion trust.
+Today, we partner with more than 800 counties and governmental districts to provide reliable retirement, disability and survivor benefits.
 The number of participating employers continues to grow and, for the 10-year period ended Dec.
-31, 2019, has increased by 33%.
-Over the past decade our membership has risen by 47%.
+31, 2020, has increased by 32%.
+Over the past decade, our membership has risen by 48% as well.